Conditionals

 In components

-You can use conditionals in components to show or hide elements based on component props.
+You can use conditionals in components to show, hide, or change content based on component props.
 This is useful when you want a single component to adapt to different layouts or show different content without needing additional “visibility” props or duplicate elements.

 For example, you can use conditionals in components to: